 How can the medications used to treat rheumatoid arthritis affect a pregnancy?

-While rheumatoid arthritis itself does not seem to affect pregnancy, the medications used to treat the disease may cause more problems.
+While rheumatoid arthritis itself does not seem to affect pregnancy, some of the medications used to treat the disease may not be advised during this time.

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)